Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we used the TNG100 simulation to study the soft X-ray emissions from different intervening hot-gas components in a typical wide-field lightcone and estimate their impacts on spectral and flux measurements toward X-ray-emitting galaxy-, group- and cluster-halos at lower redshifts.
-In particular, we split the intervening hot gas into three categories, that is, the hot gas that is gravitationally bound to either star-forming or quenched galaxies, and the diffuse gas which is more tenuously distributed permeating the cosmic web structures.
-The main conclusions of this paper are as follows. \begin{enumerate}
+In this work, we used the TNG100 simulation to study the soft X-ray emissions from different intervening hot-gas components in a typical wide-field light cone and estimate their impacts on spectral and flux measurements toward X-ray-emitting galaxy, group, and cluster halos at lower redshifts.
+In particular, we split the intervening hot gas into three categories; that is, the hot gas that is gravitationally bound to either star-forming or quenched galaxies, and the diffuse gas which is more tenuously distributed permeating the cosmic web structures.
+The main conclusions of this paper are listed below. \begin{enumerate}